 WMU SELECTS DEVELOPER FOR THE HILLTOP VILLAGE

 Gilbane Development Co., the real estate development, financing, ownership, and management arm of Gilbane Inc., has been selected by Western Michigan University with the intent in the next six months to enter into a public-private partnership to design, build, finance, operate, and maintain some or all of The Hilltop Village project on its main campus in Kalamazoo.
-Gilbane Building Co. will serve as construction manager.
+Gilbane Building Co. may serve as construction manager and/or owner's representative.
 The long-term vision for the Hilltop Village is to create a vibrant district that will combine housing, retail, office, academic, recreation and athletic spaces.
 View the official press release here!

 Mixed Use Village